levibostian/semantic-release-precheck/README.md

 # semantic-release-precheck

-[semantic-release](https://github.com/semantic-release/semantic-release) plugin that skips publishing if that version was published previously.
-Great plugin to verify that a package was successfully pushed to a package manager or as a way to retry deploying.
+[semantic-release](https://github.com/semantic-release/semantic-release) plugin that skips publishing if version deployed has already been deployed.
+Great plugin to assert that a deployment was successful.
+Or, allowing you to [retry a previously failed deployment](#why-is-this-plugin-needed).

 # Getting started